As anyone who has read this blog for a while knows, our last baby, Lucy, was born with six toes on her left foot.

 I believe if we are looking for those angels, we will find them.

-And likewise, if we are looking for ways to be angels for others, we’ll find that too.
+And likewise, if we are looking for ways to be angels for others, we’ll find those too.
 We can all be Heavenly messengers as we dig deep to “find what we’re looking for.”

 We can do all those things for our neighbors and friends.
 For strangers.
 Right?